 – If we use the low impedance method to REF what would happen?

-– If a CT got saturated in that case the current will not be balanced hence it will try to through the instrument And that will make unnecessary tipping and also protect the Protective relay High impedance option use.
+– If a CT got saturated in that case the current will not be balanced hence it will try to through the instrument And which will make unnecessary tipping and also protect the Protective relay High impedance option use.

 – Nothing will happen.
 We have much low impedance REF protection across the globe working fine

-– Which type of differential is good for Motor?
+– Which type of differential is good for the Motor?
 High Impedance differential or Biased Differential?
 What is the condition to choose the type of differential?

 – Both high impedance and biased differential could be used.
 The advantage/disadvantage of the biased differential is